koihin/diceandgames/content/post/rtz-special-rules.md

 c) **I Have the High Ground** Defending Unit at a higher elevation in CC gains First Strike.
 Does not apply if the attacking Unit has Flying.
 If the attacking Unit also has First Strike, both First Strike skills cancel out.

 ## Aircraft and passengers
 Refer to the latest rules errata on Aircraft.
 Also take note of the limitation to what weapons can be used by Passengers.
 Due to the unstable platform and height the aircraft is at, the range of all Passengers' weapons are halved, rounded down.
 If the weapon now has Range 0 it cannot be used.
+Special Weapons of the following type cannot be used: Flamer, Laser, Phaser, Rail, Tesla.
 In addition, if the Aircraft Moved, all successful Hits must be re-rolled, hitting on BLOC and TARGET.
+This is the final re-roll, after all other applicable re-rolls are made, for example if using the Lucky Skill.